arteaga137/student-grade-evaluation/README.md

+**Assignment 1**
 **Student Grades Evaluation 📚**

 This repository contains a JavaScript exercise that evaluates the performance of students based on their exam scores.
-It's a task from the Full Stack Developer Bootcamp.
+It's the first assignment from the Javascript module of UpgradeHub's Full Stack Developer Bootcamp.

 **Overview 📋**